Gabrielle Roth: With the Mirrors

-Roth performed and recorded as Gabrielle Roth and the Mirrors and produced over 20 albums.

-YogaChicago described Jhoom as "pure energy and bliss.
+Roth performed and recorded with her group Gabrielle Roth and the Mirrors, producing over 20 albums.
+YogaChicago described Roth's album Jhoom as "pure energy and bliss.
 Intense rhythms".
 Hot Indie News described Still Chillin as "without question yoga music" that "lends to an ambient, trance-like, meditative state".
 Awareness Magazine wrote that the music pulsed, "creating a rhythmic aura that transports the listener", in a way that was perfect for yoga.
-Michael Riversong wrote of "Silver Desert Cafe" on Tongues that "I always dance when it comes up".

 Roth and the Mirrors provided music for Michelle Mahrer's film, Dances of Ecstasy, in which Roth has an acting credit, appearing as herself.
 The New York Times review noted that "Whirling Dervishes from Turkey, Orisha Priestesses from Nigeria and Brazil, shaman healers from the Kalahari and dancers in a Gabrielle Roth workshop in New York, pulse to the same beat".